elastiflow/ElastiFlow-Tools/docker_install/readme.md

 #### 7) Install ElastiFlow dashboards:
 Download https://github.com/elastiflow/elastiflow_for_elasticsearch/blob/master/kibana/flow/kibana-8.2.x-flow-codex.ndjson

+Log in to Kibana

+If given the choice, click "Explore on my own"

-In Kibana, do a global search (at the top) for "Saved Objects".
+Do a global search (at the top) for "Saved Objects".
+Select it

+Browse for and upload the ndjson file you downloaded.
 Choose "import" and "overwrite".

 #### 8) Send Netflow
 Send Netflow to IP_of_your_host 9995.
 Refer to your hardware vendor for documentation on how to configure netflow export.